ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 - Functions should have comments for their intent in the form of a docstring.
 Always use the three-double-quote """ format for docstrings (per PEP 257).
 In addition to the intent of the function, docstring should have args, return values, exceptions raised.
 Example:
 ```
-def calculate_area(length, width):
+def calculate_area(length: float, width: float) -> float:
     """
     Calculate the area of a rectangle.
     Args:
-        length (float): The length of the rectangle.
+        length: The length of the rectangle.
-        width (float): The width of the rectangle.
+        width: The width of the rectangle.
     Returns:
-        float: The calculated area of the rectangle.
+        The calculated area of the rectangle.
     Raises:
         ValueError: If either length or width is negative.
     """